 Worker in the value chain: an individual performing work in the value chain of the company, regardless of the existence or nature of any contractual relationship with the company.
 For the purposes of ESRS, workers in the value chain include all workers in the company's upstream and downstream value chain who are or can be materially impacted by the company, including impacts related to the company's own operations and value chain, including through its products or services, as well as through its business relationships.
-This includes all workers who are not included in the scope of the company's own workforce ("own workforce" includes both those who are in an employment relationship with the company, i.e., employees, and nonemployee workers, who are either individual contractors supplying labour to the company, i.e., "self-employed workers," or workers provided by companies primarily engaged in employment activities under NACE Code N78).
+This includes all workers who are not included in the scope of the company's own workforce ("own workforce" includes both those who are in an employment relationship with the company, i.e., employees, and non-employee workers, who are either individual contractors supplying labour to the company, i.e., "self-employed workers," or workers provided by companies primarily engaged in employment activities under NACE Code N78).
+Non-employee workers: non-employee workers in a company's own workforce include both individual contractors supplying labour to the company ("selfemployed workers") and workers provided by companies primarily engaged in "employment activities" (NACE Code N78).